YunoHost/doc/pages/06.contribute/10.packaging_apps/30.doc/doc.md

 You can also add translated versions of the `.md` file in, for example, `doc/DESCRIPTION_fr.md`, `_es.md`, `_it.md`, etc.

-If your app repository is part of the YunoHost-Apps org, the provided description will be used to auto-regenerate the README.md of your github repo via `yunohost-bot`.
+If your app repository is part of the YunoHost-Apps org, the provided description will be used to auto-regenerate the README.md of your GitHub repo via `yunohost-bot`.

 ## Specific notes for admins : `doc/ADMIN.md`, `doc/<whatever>.md`